 Medicare Advantage (Part C) plans are available in many areas.
 People with Medicare Parts A and B can choose to receive all of their health care services through plans that are offered by private companies and approved by Medicare.
 For more information, we recommend you read Medicare's "How do Medicare Advantage Plans work?" page.

-Everyone with Medicare also has access to prescription drug coverage (Part D) that helps pay for medications doctors prescribe for treatment.
+Prescription Drug Coverage (Part D) helps pay for medications doctors prescribe for treatment.
+Everyone with Medicare also has access to this coverage.
 For more information on the enrollment periods for Part D, we recommend you read Medicare's "How to get drug coverage" page.

 If you need additional information about the other parts of Medicare, please read the "Who Can Get Medicare?" section of our "Medicare" booklet.